Psychology

 YEAR 2

-Year 2 is designed to build on the knowledge gained in Year 1 and looks in greater depth at real world psychological issues, such as child development, aggression and schizophrenia.
+Year 2 is designed to build on the knowledge gained in Year 1 and looks in greater depth at real world psychological issues, such as the key issues and debates in Psychology, child development, aggression and schizophrenia.
 At this level, students will gain an understanding of how psychologists work in applied settings.
-Science is very much at the heart of the course and thus requires students to critically consider the methods used by psychologists to study human beings.
-For this part of the course, students will become an active psychologist with the opportunity to design and test hypotheses.
+Science is very much at the heart of the course and thus requires students to critically consider the methods used by psychologists to study human behaviour.
+Thiere is a big emphasis on research methods, with students having an opportunity to become an active psychologist and design and test hypotheses.

-Students who study Psychology tend to enjoy thinking critically, do not accept what they read without evidence and are interested in human behaviour.
-Psychology students will be expected, in the classroom, to engage in debates and discussions and take an active stance in their learning.
-Furthermore, since the majority of the course involves essay writing and research methods, students will need to be strong in these areas.
+Students who study Psychology are interested in human behaviour and tend to enjoy thinking critically and challenging what they read.
+Psychology students will be expected to engage in debates and discussions in the classroom and take an active stance in their learning.
+Furthermore, since the majority of the course involves essay writing students will need to be strong in this area.

 Topics covered